STAFFSCANNER TERMS AND CONDITIONS

 6. FEES AND VAT

-6.1 The Client will pay Staffscanner Temporary Worker Fees in respect of Temporary Workers in accordance with the scale of charges advised to the Client via the Staffscanner platform.
-The Temporary Worker Fees comprise of the Temporary Worker’s pay and holiday pay and include Staffscanner Limited’s commission and employer’s National Insurance contributions.
+6.1) The Client will pay Staffscanner Temporary Worker Fees in respect of Temporary Workers in accordance with the scale of charges advised to the Client via the Staffscanner platform.
+The Temporary Worker Fees comprise of the Temporary Worker’s pay and holiday pay and include Staffscanner commission and employer’s National Insurance contributions (and all other associated oncosts).
 The following conditions apply to the Temporary Worker Fees:

 - Fees are calculated according to the number of hours worked by the Temporary Worker (to the nearest quarter hour).